matrixsmaster/openmw-fork/README.md

     1) OICS
     1) TinyXML

+1) Add an ability to execute startup batch file after loading a saved game (especially useful for rapid mod prototyping and debugging)

 1) Remove company logo video playback (actually, I made it optional, but disabled by default) - I'm tired of Esc'ing it for almost 17 years!

 1) Fix inconsistent docstring formatting in a couple of core headers